-But there’s an easier way for both customers and customer service representatives: Livechat.
+Getting in touch with customer service can be a stressful situation for both the customer and the employee handling the issue.
+Luckily, there’s an easier way: live chat.
 Let’s talk about why customer service chat works and how you can get started today.
 Here’s what you’ll find in this article.

 - Guidelines to Follow for a Customer Service Chat